ahappyphrog/git-pushin/INSTALL.md

 dune exec git-pushin
 ```

-This launches the terminal interface and any events collected are stored
+This launches the CLI and any events collected are stored
-in `meetings.json` so you can restart without losing meetings.
+in `meetings.json`.